luminati-io/Italy-Proxies/README.md

 ## FAQ

-### What is an Italy proxy server?
+### What is an South Korea proxy server?
-An Italy proxy server is a server based in Italy that serves as an intermediary between your device and the internet.
+An South Korea proxy server is a server based in South Korea that serves as an intermediary between your device and the internet.
 It provides anonymity, helps bypass restrictions and blocks, enables web content scraping, and enforces content filtering policies.

-### Can I target ZIP codes across Italy?
+### Can I target ZIP codes across South Korea?
-Yes, you can choose IPs using Italy zip code level targeting.
+Yes, you can choose IPs using South Korea zip code level targeting.
 Bright Data also offers city and state level proxy targeting.

 ### What types of plans are available?
 Bright Data offers flexible pricing models, including: